What was the deal with your absence?

 How has the site changed since the aughts?

-The focus has narrowed.
-It used to be very political, more out of necessity than anything else, because the Internet was much smaller when it came to the intersections of gay issues, pop culture and the media.
-This time around I’d rather stick to film, classic television and occasionally books, though I still think it’s worth asking hard-hitting questions about whether Mayor McCheese is a homosexual.
+It used to be very political, more out of necessity than anything else, because the internet was much smaller when it came to the intersections of gay issues, pop culture and the media.
+This time around I’d rather stick to film and TV retrospectives and occasionally books, though I still think it’s worth asking hard-hitting questions about whether Mayor McCheese is a homosexual.

 Any interest in YouTube videos or podcasts?

-Nope.
-I’ve been asked to appear on podcasts and my monotone would put you to sleep.
-YouTube videos require a whole new skillset I have no interest in learning.
+No, I’ve been asked to appear on podcasts and my monotone would put you to sleep.
+YouTube videos require a whole new skillset I’m not interested in learning.

-We’re everywhere now, so you don’t have to go to niche sites for gay content.
-In some ways that’s fantastic and in others I’m underwhelmed.
-Marginalized identities are currently sexy to younger folks and everyone’s claiming a piece of the LGBTQ+ pie, regardless of whether they eat it.
+We’re everywhere now so you don’t have to go to niche sites for gay content.
+In some ways that’s fantastic but mostly I’m underwhelmed.
+Marginalized identities are currently very sexy to younger folks and everyone’s claiming a piece of the LGBTQ+ pie, regardless of whether they eat it.

-Our Internet presence is as big as it has ever been, but there’s often something insufferable about it—a tendency toward clique-y, sanctimonious groupthink that sometimes verges on the absurd.
+Our online presence is as big as it has ever been, but there’s often something insufferable about it—a tendency toward clique-y, sanctimonious groupthink that verges on the absurd.
 And frequently, despite all the flag-waving, it doesn’t seem particularly gay to me.
-It’s more redolent of what precocious, fanfic obsessed teenage shut-ins (and their older, predominantly straight-lady-with-colorful-hair counterparts) perceive as gay.
+It’s more redolent of what precocious, fanfic obsessed teenage shut-ins (and their older, predominantly straight-lady-with-colorful-hair counterparts) perceive or romanticize as gay.

 There’s that crankiness again.

-I was once a precocious teenage shut-in, albeit not one who was into fan-fiction (other than a Scully story or two).
-I was also an out gay teenager in the Midwest in the ’90s, which makes me less sensitive to the plight of today’s mollycoddled youth turned Twitter scolds, Discord addicts and pathologically attention-seeking TikTokkers.
+I was once a precocious teenage shut-in, albeit not one who was into fan-fiction (other than a Scully story or two, I’ll sheepishly admit).
+I was also an out gay teenager in the Midwest in the ’90s and early aughts, which makes me less sensitive to the plight of today’s mollycoddled youth turned Twitter scolds, Discord addicts and pathologically attention-seeking TikTokkers.

-On the bright side, it’s a sign of progress when young people complain about how persecuted they are and you listen to their tirades and think, They weren’t kicked out of the house for being gay.
-They didn’t become estranged from their parents over DOMA.
-They weren’t stuffed in lockers or tied to a fencepost and beaten.
-They’re mad because their dad asked how they could know they’re a polyamorous pansexual demiromantic asexual with a stuffed animal fetish when they’re still prepubescent.
+On the bright side, it’s an inspiring sign of progress when young people in North America complain about how persecuted they are and you listen to their tirades and think, They weren’t kicked out of the house for being gay or sent to conversion therapy.
+They weren’t in danger of being disowned or abused on the basis of their sexuality.
+They don’t know what it’s like to love someone they’re legally barred from marrying, or to lack representation everywhere they look.
+They’re mad because their parents meekly asked how they could possibly know they’re a polyamorous pansexual demiromantic asexual with a stuffed animal fetish when they’re prepubescent.